 Is this an option for you?

-Do your research and find out exactly how the exam works in terms of how it can be completed and if your preferred course has a location nearby if you must physically write the exam.
+Do your research and find out exactly how the exam can be completed and if your preferred course has a location nearby if you must physically write the exam.

-While the five certifications that I have already covered certainly have the right credentials when it comes to course content, you may have other certifications in mind as well.
+While the five certifications I have already covered certainly have the right credentials for course content, you may also have other certifications in mind.

-It’s important to know that they cover all the aspects you will need to know as a personal trainer starting on their journey.
+It’s important to know that they cover all the aspects you need to know as a personal trainer starting their journey.